 AgriJobs supports the agricultural industry and employers by building nationally validated job information to clarify skills requirements for agricultural positions.
 In partnership with the AgriSkills program, this job information provides tools that are targeted training options for agricultural employers, employees, associations and educators.

-So far, over 70 positions have been analyzed and numerous HR management tools have been developed to support industry employers, and to help inform policy makers, by clarifying task and skill requirements.
-Visit the interactive site by clicking 'Get Started', or download the poster summary of the Canadian National Agricultural Occupational Framework.
+Numerous HR management tools have been developed to support industry employers, and to help inform policy makers, by clarifying task and skill requirements.

-Or Learn More About the Jobs and Careers in Agriculture
+Want to Learn More About the Jobs and Careers in Agriculture?

 Farming isn’t what it used to be, and probably isn’t what you expect.
 Imagine having the opportunity to work with the latest technology while enjoying working outdoors.
 Watch this video, and see why people choose a career path in primary agriculture!

 This project was specifically designed to clarify a variety of much needed information about core jobs in agriculture and leverage that information to build meaningful support tools to assist the sector to address its labour requirements and ensure the health and sustainability of Canada’s agricultural industry.